Sasse: 'Repeal with a delay,' then replace

 The current Republican plan in Congress is to do both a repeal and a replacement of the law in one massive piece of legislation, though the Senate's bill has struggled to gain the necessary GOP support.

-"I think we need to do both repeal and replace, and I'm a little agnostic as to whether they're paired or separated," Sasse added in his "State of the Union" interview on Sunday, calling on Trump to cancel the Senate's August recess so they can get to work on a replacement plan.
+"I think we need to do both repeal and replace, and I'm a little agnostic as to whether they're paired or separated," Sasse added in his "State of the Union" interview on Sunday, calling for the cancellation of the Senate's August recess so lawmakers can get to work on a replacement plan.

 Senate Majority Leader Mitch McConnell said Friday that he will stick to the path of accomplishing both a repeal and a replacement together.